pelithne/k8s/workshop.md

 vi azure-vote-all-in-one-redis.yaml
 ```

-Replace *microsoft* with your ACR login server name.
+Replace *microsoft* with your ACR login server name and your `<unique name>`.
 The image name is found on line 47 of the manifest file.
 The following example shows the default image name:

 ```yaml
 containers: